 “In his book The Varieties of Religious Experience, William James identified four main characteristics of mystical experience: first, ineffability; second, noetic quality; third, transiency; and fourth, passivity.
 James also notes that absorption, fusion, or union of the individual into the Absolute, or deity, is “the great mystic achievement.”
 He adds, “In mystic states we both become one with the Absolute and we become aware of our oneness.”
 On this point, James apparently suggested a fifth characteristic of mysticism—absorption.” *

 Sometimes, Charismatics alter consciousness by quieting themselves and “waiting on a Word” so they can grasp at some supposed revelation from God and offer it as a prophesy.
 This is seeking supernatural influence or power, what the Bible calls divination.
 During such practice Satan takes this opportunity to plant his darts—visions, thoughts, lies, etc—in the mind.
-Such practice amounts to an open invitation to Satan to come and do his work in your mind.
-(I do not deny that God sends words of knowledge sometimes, but that this would ever come in response to occult seeking.)
+Since the person has chosen the occult over the Bible to seek a word from God, Satan is happy to oblige and send a counterfeit.
+(I do not deny that God sends words of knowledge sometimes, but this would never come in response to occult practice.)

-Occultists find that active and intelligent use of the mind interferes with their experiences.
+Occultists find that the active and intelligent use of their mind interferes with their experiences.
 Thus, they learn to disparage reason and the intellect.
-This is one of the ways Charismatics turn believers away from the Word of God; they seek experience over intelligent study of the Word.
-It is a sign of satanic influence when people disdain reason in spirituality and attempt to warn those who value truth and seek discernment that they are on the wrong path. (“You should be more loving!”).
+This is one of the ways the occult vs. the Bible: Charismatics turn believers away from the Word of God by seeking experience over intelligent study of the Bible.
+It is a sign of satanic influence when people disdain reason in spirituality.
 Satan wants us to disdain reason and discernment.
 This plays into his hands because a dull mind is easily manipulated.

 Examples of occult practices

-Examples of occult practices (this is far from an exhaustive list):
+Examples of occult practice include ( and this is far from an exhaustive list):

 - Emptying the mind, meditating, focusing on one thought or object to attain a peaceful state or subjective spiritual experience.